lgi-devs/lgi/README.md

 ### 0.4 (unreleased)

+- Changed handling of enums and bitflags, switched from marshaling them as numbers to prefering strings for enums and tables (sets or lists) for bitflags.
+Numeric values still work for Lua->C marshalling, but backward compatibility is broken in C->Lua enum and bitflags marshalling.
 - Compatible with Lua 5.2 and LuaJIT
+- Added standardized way for overrides to handle constructor argument table array part.
 - Existing Gtk overrides reworked and improved, there is now a way to describe and create widget hierarchies in Lua-friendly way.
 See `docs/gtk.lua`, chapter about `Gtk.Container` for overview and